 In order to counter these inflationary increases the Bank of England raised the Base Rate figure from the historically low 0.5% up to 5.25% at its highest.
-The current base rate is 4.75%, this is due to be reviewed 6th February 2025.
+The current base rate was reduced from 4.75% to 4.5% on the 6th February 2025.
 The cost of borrowing for Pendle Borough Council via PWLB (Public Works Loan Board) spiked from 2.5% to 6.5% before falling back to just below 6.0%.
 The upside being the Council's continued ability to generate interest on its short-term cash investments.

-Pay Award
+• Pay Award